What is Montessori?

 Yes, in a addition to offering a Spanish immersion program, all children will be a part of weekly music classes led by Ms. Lilly from our community collaborator, Mr. John’s Music.
-Parents may also enroll their children in a number of after school enrichment classes such as: Soccer (hosted off campus), Sensory Art, Foreign Language, and Yoga.
+Parents may also enroll their children in a number of after school enrichment classes such as: Soccer (hosted off campus), Sensory Art, Cooking, Foreign Language, and Yoga.

 Do parents have an opportunity to be involved in the classroom?

 Yes!
 One of the unique aspects of a micro-school is that a small class body creates an intimate school community.
 A quick look over our school calendar and you will see many opportunities to connect with parents and families in our school- potlucks, school picnics, and a spring tea are just a few examples.
 What’s more, every Friday, beginning in November, is a designated “Parent’s Helpers Day”, wherein, one parent from two different families is welcomed into our classroom to observe and work alongside us, or to share a story, interest, or talent with us.
 These days are completely voluntary and optional, but will be a wonderful opportunity to feel more connected and in tune with what is happening in our classroom on a daily basis.

 What is the admissions process?